rpryzant/deconfounded-lexicon-induction/README.md

 | nice nike shoes ! | nike    | 17    |

 We want to find the words that are most predictive of sales.
 Running a regression might give us `nike`, but this isn't super helpful, because brand names like "nike" are merely a function of confounding circumstance rather than a part of the writing style.

-We can obtain a dictionary mapping individual words to their importance with `score_vocab`:
+We want the importance of each word while controlling for the influence of brand.
+The `score_vocab` function lets us do this:

 ```
+import causal_selection
-importance_scores = selection.score_vocab(
+importance_scores = causal_selection.score_vocab(
 	vocab=['buy', 'now' '!', 'nike', 'fresh'],
 	csv="descriptions.csv"
 	name_to_type={